Abu Dhabi National Oil Company: ADNOC Onshore

 ADNOC Onshore works onshore and in shallow coastal water.
 It is previously known as Abu Dhabi Company for Onshore Petroleum Operations, ADCO.
 ADNOC Onshore operates primarily in Abu Dhabi.
 The company was originally known as Petroleum Development (Trucial Coast).
 It received its first concession on January 11, 1939, but did not begin geological operations until after World War II.
 The first commercially viable oil discovery was made at Bab in 1960.
 In 1962, the company was renamed the Abu Dhabi Petroleum Company.
 Exports began to flow from the Jebel Dhanna terminal on December 14, 1963.
 Abu Dhabi's government acquired 25% equity in the company in 1973 and increased its stake to 60% in 1974.
 The company started using the name Abu Dhabi Company for Onshore Petroleum Operations, ADCO, in 1978.
-ADNOC Onshore's primary exports from the Jebel Dhanna and Fujairah terminals.
+ADNOC Onshore's primary exports are from the Jebel Dhanna and Fujairah terminals.
 ADNOC have a 60% share, the remaining 40% is split (CNPC (8%), BP (10%), Total (10%), Inpex (5%), CEFC (4%) and GS Energy of South Korea (3%)).
-In December 2018 ADNOC transferred China Energy’s stake in onshore to China ZhenHua Oil Company, awarding the company a 4% stake.
+In December 2018 ADNOC transferred China Energy's stake in onshore to China ZhenHua Oil Company, awarding the company a 4% stake.

 ADNOC Offshore

 ADNOC Offshore is the largest offshore oil producer in Abu Dhabi.
 It is ADNOC's dedicated offshore arm and is responsible for the development and delivery of oil and gas resources in Abu Dhabi waters.
 It was formed through the consolidation of two of ADNOC's upstream oil and gas companies: Abu Dhabi Marine Area Operating Company (ADMA-OPCO) and Zakum Development Company (ZADCO).
 With reorganisation, and the expiry of the 65-year-old ADMA concessions, the offshore concessions are now split by fields.
-ADNOC 60% then the 40% is split into Upper Zakum (Exxon / INPEX), (minor fields Umm Al Dalk, Satah (Inpex 40%)), Lower Zakum (Total, ENI, ONGC, INPEX), Umm Shaif and Nasr (Total, ENI), Sarb and Umm Lulu (CEPSA, OMV).
+ADNOC 60% then the 40% is split into Upper Zakum (Exxon / INPEX), (minor fields Umm Al Dalk, Satah (Inpex 40%)), Lower Zakum (TotalEnergies, ENI, ONGC, INPEX), Umm Shaif and Nasr (Total, ENI), Sarb and Umm Lulu (CEPSA, OMV).